shparas/ts-object-to-model/README.md

 [![npm version](https://img.shields.io/npm/v/ts-object-to-model.svg)](https://www.npmjs.com/package/ts-object-to-model)
 [![Downloads](https://img.shields.io/npm/dm/ts-object-to-model.svg)](https://www.npmjs.com/package/ts-object-to-model)

+**This README is still a draft and will be updated as the development of library progresses.*

 # ts-object-to-model
 **ts-object-to-model** is a tool for mapping an object to a predefined model for TypeScript projects.